Rochester, Michigan: Education

 Rochester is served by Rochester Community Schools, whose boundaries completely encompass the city.
 A majority of the residents are zoned to Stoney Creek High School, with a small part of the west side of the city instead zoned to Rochester High School.
 Both high schools are located in Rochester Hills.

-Oakland University, while geographically split between Rochester Hills and Auburn Hills, has maintained a Rochester mailing address since its inception in 1958.
+Oakland University, while geographically split between the cities of Rochester Hills and Auburn Hills, has maintained a Rochester mailing address since its inception in 1958.
 The main campus buildings are located in the nearby but not adjacent city of Auburn Hills.